Uranium ore: Elliot Lake

-Elliot Lake sub-type

-Sedimentological controls on the Huronian deposits of the Elliot Lake district appear to be much stronger than in the Witwatersrand deposits.
+Sedimentological controls on the Huronian deposits appear to be much stronger than in the Witwatersrand deposits.
 Ores grade from uranium through thorium to titanium-rich with decreasing pebble size and increasing distance from their source.
 While evidence of post-diagenetic remobilization has been identified, these effects appear far subordinate to the sedimentological controls.

 Ore consists of uraninite with lesser brannerite and thucholite.
 These occur in thin beds exhibiting graded bedding reminiscent of placer sorting.
-Alteration is nonexistent to very weak at best and the weak chlorite and sericite are believed to be mainly post-ore effects.
+Alteration is nonexistent to very weak at best, and the weak chlorite and sericite are believed to be mainly post-ore effects.
 Other post-depositional alteration includes pyritization, silicification, and alteration of titanium minerals.
 The most prominent geochemical associations with the uranium are thorium and titanium.

 This schematic model represents the original depositional setting.
 The Huronian underwent mild post-depositional folding during the Penokean orogeny around 1.9 billion years.
 The main regional structure is the Quirke syncline along the margins of which the majority of the known deposits are situated.
-Due to this structural overprint ore bodies range from subhorizontal to steeply dipping.
+Ore bodies range from subhorizontal to steeply dipping.

-Breccia complex deposits (IOCG-U)
+Breccia complex deposits

-Only one iron-ore-copper-gold (IOCG) deposit of this type is known to contain economically significant quantities of uranium.
+Only one iron oxide copper gold ore deposit is known to contain economically significant quantities of uranium.
 Olympic Dam in South Australia is the world's largest resource of low-grade uranium and accounts for about 66% of Australia's reserves plus resources.

-Uranium occurs with copper, gold, silver, and rare earth elements (REE) in a large hematite-rich granite breccia complex in the Gawler Craton overlain by approximately 300 metres of flat-lying sedimentary rocks of the Stuart Shelf geological province.
+Uranium occurs with copper, gold, silver, and rare-earth elements in a large hematite-rich granite breccia complex in the Gawler craton overlain by approximately 300 metres of flat-lying sedimentary rocks of the Stuart Shelf geological province.

-Another example for the Breccia type is the Mount Gee area in the Mount Painter Inlier, South Australia.
+Another example for the breccia type is the Mount Gee area in the Mount Painter Inlier, South Australia.
 Uranium mineralised quartz-hematite breccia is related to Palaeoproterozoic granites with uranium contents of up to 100 ppm.
 Hydrothermal processes at about 300 million years ago remobilised uranium from these granites and enriched them in the quartz-hematite breccias.
 The breccias in the area host a low grade resource of about 31,400 t U3O8 at 615 ppm in average.